bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 # Why the Component Model?

-At a high level, the component model builds upon WebAssembly _core modules_ to enhance interoperability, both by enriching the type system used for checking the safety of interactions between modules, and by removing potentially error-prone ways for modules to interact.
+At a high level, the component model builds upon WebAssembly _core modules_ to enhance interoperability between languages and libraries, both by enriching the type system used for checking the safety of interactions between modules, and by removing potentially error-prone ways for modules to interact.
 To understand what the limitations of core modules are,